un-fao/SoilFER/sampling design/README.md

 Land cover data at 10 m or 100 m resolution can be retrieved using the [Hand-in-Hand Geospatial Platform](https://data.apps.fao.org/?lang=en) and Copernicus products via the [`gee.txt` code](./data/rasters).

 The crop layer consists of a single raster delineating the location of crops in the region of interest.
 This layer is named **`cropland_clipped_zmb_v1_epsg_3857.tif`**.

+## Folder "scripts"

+The R and GEE codes for this training can be downloaded from the [scripts folder](./data/scripts).

 ## Important Notes